 The following discussion should be read in conjunction with our Financial Statements and the notes thereto, and the other financial information included elsewhere in this offering memorandum.
-The financial data presented herein as of September 30, 2017 and for the nine-month periods ended September 30, 2016 and 2017 and as of and for the years ended December 31, 2014, 2015 and 2016 is stated in Mexican pesos and has been prepared in accordance with Sofom GAAP, which differs in certain respects from U.S. GAAP.
-See "Annex A-Summary of Certain Significant Differences Between Sofom GAAP and U.S. GAAP" for a description of certain differences between Sofom GAAP as they relate to us.
+The financial data presented herein for the years ended December 31, 2014, 2015 and 2016 is stated in Mexican pesos and has been prepared in accordance with Sofom GAAP, which differs in certain respects from U.S. GAAP.
+See "Annex A- Summary of Certain Significant Differences Between Sofom GAAP and U.S. GAAP" for a description of certain differences between Sofom GAAP and U.S. GAAP as they relate to us.
 No reconciliation of any of our Financial Statements to U.S. GAAP has been performed.